stacks-network/stacks-core/sip/sip-001-burn-election.md

 to be leaders by burning an existing cryptocurrency.
 A leader is selected to produce a block based on two things:

-* the fraction of cryptocurrency the burned relative to the other candidates
+* the amount of cryptocurrency burned relative to the other candidates
 * an unbiased source of randomness

 A new leader is selected whenever the burn chain produces a new block -- the